 Thanks to tablets and smartphones, we now expect each site to have endless scrolling capabilities.
 And because of this, next on our list of design tips is the notion that it’s better to design your pages tall instead of requiring users to click next over and over.

 What’s also helpful about this is that it allows users to digest everything in one go.
 They can easily revert back to the info you mentioned earlier without having to look through each page to find it.

 Plus, it’s better that you include all the answers to your visitors’ questions on one page.
-Then there’s a higher chance users will stick around to read through the page, since there’s no interruption in between pages.
+Then there’s a higher chance user will stick around to read through the page, since there’s no interruption in between pages.